i-Run/testy-box/README.md

 ### WithSampleDataLoaded

-This extension deletes and inserts test data before each test method.
+This extension deletes and inserts test data **before each test method**.

 The test data are inserted as JOOQ records.
 They can be defined with classes implementing [RelationalDataSet](https://rocket.i-run.si/javadoc/fr/irun/testy/jooq/model/RelationalDataSet.html)